code2me/groupchat/README.md

+# GroupChat App Realtime chat app with websockets
+using
+## Node.js,
+## Express and
+## Socket.io
-# ChatCord App Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+with Vanilla JS on the frontend with a custom UI

 ## Usage
 ```